allyourcodebase/pipewire/README.md

 ## Examples

-You can run `zig build audio-play` to play a sine wave, and `zig build video-play` to see the current webcam feed.
+You can run `zig build audio-src` to play a sine wave, and `zig build video-play` to see the current webcam feed.
 Use something like `-Dtarget=x86_64-linux-musl` if you want full static linking.

 Note that the video feed will be fairly low resolution as the example doesn't have a real graphics stack and as such is rendering pixels one at a time.
 It also only supports the YUV2 video format.